 Blenheim Palace and Searcys are joining the fight against food waste with the help of an innovative app.
+It has been estimated that over 10 million tonnes of food with a value of £17 billion is being thrown away every year in the UK.
 Launched in Copenhagen in June 2016, ‘Too Good To Go’ is the world’s largest food waste fighting app, connecting businesses with unsold food, to local consumers who purchase, collect and eat it.

 Nearly 90% of ingredients used by Searcys in the cafes are sourced within a 25-mile radius of the Palace, supporting local producers and growers.

 Jacqueline Gibson, Blenheim’s Sustainability Advisor, said: “Our latest monthly waste report showed a 98% diversion from landfill figure, and we are confident that working with Too Good To Go will help to further reduce our overall waste figures.
 Currently, food waste feeds a local anaerobic digester plant in Cassington, providing renewable energy for the local community, however reducing waste at the outset remains a priority across all our waste management practices,” she added.

 The app is part of Blenheim’s sustainable procurement policy.
 All disposable cutlery and cups are 100% compostable, in an effort to omit the use of single-use plastics.
 In 2018 Blenheim signed up to the ‘plastic-free community’ where businesses in the village of Woodstock have committed to phasing out single-use plastics and they are also part of ‘Plastic Free July’, a national campaign to reduce plastic pollution.Earlier this year Searcys at Blenheim switched the packaging in its sandwich and baguette range to a 100% biodegradable cellulose material to further reduce carbon dioxide emissions in the food sector.Read more by the Oxford Times.